apertureless/vue-chartjs/README.md

 - **yarn** install: `yarn add vue-chartjs chart.js`
 - **npm** install: `npm install vue-chartjs chart.js --save`

+Please note: vue-chartjs uses [Scarf](https://www.npmjs.com/package/@scarf/scarf) to collect anonymized installation analytics.
+These analytics help support the maintainers of this library.
+However, if you'd like to opt out, you can do so by setting `scarfSettings.enabled = false` in your project's package.json.
+Alternatively, you can set the environment variable `SCARF_ANALYTICS=false`.

 Or if you want to use it directly in the browser add

 ```html